 Dearborn and Flint Mcards

 Mcards are also issued at the Dearborn and Flint campuses.
 In general, cardholders are to obtain their first and replacement Mcards at their respective campuses.
 Mcards at these campuses may have different services, features, or access than Mcards issued from Ann Arbor campus.
-The exceptions are when a Flint or Dearborn cardholder also requires 1. after hours or weekend access on general Ann Arbor academic buildings or 2. access to the UM Hospitals & Health Centers.
-In these situations, the person should obtain a card from an Ann Arbor ID Station (or specifically the Key & ID Office for UM Hospitals & Health Centers access).
+The exceptions are when a Flint or Dearborn cardholder also requires 1. after hours or weekend access on general Ann Arbor academic buildings or 2. access to the Michigan Medicine campus.
+In these situations, the person should obtain a card from an Ann Arbor ID Station (or specifically the Key & ID Office for Michigan Medicine access).
 The Ann Arbor card will also work for access at Flint/Dearborn campuses.